CycloneDX/guides/SBOM/en/0x44-Data_Components.md

 \newpage
 </div>

-This example, similar to the previous illustration, involves Acme Application which includes the Javascript source code for a shutdown hook.
+This example, similar to the previous illustration, involves Acme Application which includes the JavaScript source code for a shutdown hook.
 In this case, both are from different suppliers.

 ```json